-Located in the tropical climate, Saigon has two distinct seasons, rainy season (from April to October) and dry season (from November to March).
-The temperature of the city ranges between 25 and 35 Celsius degrees.
+Located in the tropical climate, Saigon has two distinct seasons, the rainy season (from April to October) and dry season (from November to March).
+The temperature of the city ranges between 25 and 35 degrees Celsius.

 The traffic in Saigon is very heavy, particularly in rush hours.
-Therefore, for travel within the city, the most convenient means of transport is motorbike or taxi.
+Therefore, the most convenient means of transport for travel within the city is a motorbike or taxi.

-Traveling to a new land without discovering the local culinary would be a big miss, and Saigon is not an exception.
-Saigon boasts its traditional dishes and street foods with and an endless list of worth-trying dishes, including Pho and Banh Mi.
+Traveling to a new land without discovering the local cuisine would be a big miss, and Saigon is not an exception.
+Saigon boasts its traditional dishes, street foods, and an endless list of worth-trying dishes, including Pho and Banh Mi.

 Pho can be regarded as a national dish of Vietnam.
-It is favored by many Vietnamese and has been making great strides in terms of gaining popularity among the food world.
-A bowl of Pho consists of the rice noodles, the broth, some tender slices of beef, along with a little green onion on top.
+It is favored by many Vietnamese and has been making great strides in terms of gaining popularity in the food world.
+A bowl of Pho consists of rice noodles, broth, and some tender slices of beef, along with a little green onion on top.
 Moreover, there is usually a small plate of vegetables like herbs and bean sprouts and extra seasonings like lime, fish sauce, black sauce, and red sauce.
-Despite its outward simplicity, the bowl of Pho is underpinned with a complex arrangement of flavors and texture.
+Despite its outward simplicity, the bowl of Pho is underpinned by a complex arrangement of flavors and textures.
 Read more about authentic Pho restaurants in Saigon.

 Pho in Saigon

 While Pho is usually served as a main meal, Banh Mi can be regarded as both a main meal and a light meal.
-Banh Mi has also made its way to the world and known as a Vietnamese sandwich.
-It is a bread sliced down on the side and filled with meats, pate, pickled vegetables, cucumber, cilantro and finally a little of chili sauce.
-The meat can be alternated with fish, eggs or anything you want, creating many types of Banh Mi.
+Banh Mi has also made its way to the world and is known as a Vietnamese sandwich.
+It is a bread sliced down on the side and filled with meats, pate, pickled vegetables, cucumber, cilantro, and a little chili sauce.
+The meat can be alternated with fish, eggs, or anything you want, creating many types of Banh Mi.

 Besides Pho and Banh Mi, there are Banh canh, Bun bo Hue, Banh xeo, Banh cuon, Goi cuon, and the list goes on.
 If you are interested in exploring Vietnamese culinary, The culinary tours of I love food and I really love food might be for you.